We know what you’re thinking!

 Seven Springs, Rhodes

-We love romantic places in the nature!
+We love romantic places in nature!
 What about you?

-Seven Springs, in Rhodes or Epta Piges, is such a place.
+Seven Springs, or Epta Piges in Rhodes, is such a place.

-Located between Colymbia and Archipolis, the amazing gorge has seven sparkling springs and a few rivers that never run out of water during the whole year!
+Located between Colymbia and Archipolis, this amazing gorge has seven sparkling springs and a few rivers that never run out of water during the whole year!
 In this magical place you can taste and feel the nature around you: Take a walk under the pine trees, breath the fresh air and drink refreshing water from the springs.
-Doing a picnic is also a great idea, alternatively, you can relax at the cute tavern located there.
+Doing a picnic is also a great idea!
+Alternatively, you can relax at the cute tavern located there.

-Tip: Don’t miss to take a walk through the 1 km long tunnel, which leads to the shimmering lake.
+Tip: Don’t miss to take a walk through the 1 km long tunnel, which leads to a shimmering lake.
 The experience is amazing!